kriszyp/lmdb-js/README.md

 myDB.ifVersion('key1', 4, () => {
 	myDB.put('key1', 'value2', 5); // equivalent to myDB.put('key1', 'value2', 5, 4);
 	myDB.put('anotherKey', 'value', 3); // we can do other puts based on the same condition above
-	// we can make puts in other dbs (from the same database environment) based on same condition too myDB2.put('keyInOtherDb', 'value');
+	// we can make puts in other databases (from the same database environment) based on same condition too myDB2.put('keyInOtherDb', 'value');
 });
 ```